Deciphering Qualified vs. Nonqualified DividendsNovember 12, 2020

 How you treat dividends could have a huge impact on your taxes and ROI of your investments.

-*Editor’s Note- This piece was originally written in 2013 but has been updated as of October 23, 2018 for accuracy and comprehensiveness.
+*Editor’s Note- This blog has been updated as of November 12, 2020 for accuracy and comprehensiveness.

 Every investor hopes for a strong return on investment from their stock portfolio, but the truth is that dividends paid out from corporate stocks are not created equal.
 The way in which dividends are treated for tax purposes plays a central role in an investor’s ROI, making it important for would-be and current investors to have a firm understanding of the different types of dividends and the tax implications of each.

 There are two types of ordinary dividends: qualified and nonqualified.
 The most significant difference between the two is that nonqualified dividends are taxed at ordinary income rates, while qualified dividends receive more favorable tax treatment by being taxed at capital gains rates.

 What classifies a dividend as ‘qualified’ for tax purposes?

 Ordinary dividends are the most common type of distribution from a corporation or a mutual fund - as they are paid out of earnings and profits.
 Examples of ordinary dividends that do not qualify for preferential tax treatment include:

 - Generally, dividends paid out by real estate investment trusts (there are instances where dividends can be considered qualified, provided certain requirements are met - - See IRC §857(c))